Left Continue shopping

 Once you've taken your shots, now it's time to edit them to remove any distortions and other flaws in the image.

-To edit your images, you'll need some photo editing software, such as Adobe Photoshop, Adobe Lightroom, or even the native Mac Photos app.
+To edit your images, you need photo editing software.
+You can use Adobe Photoshop, Adobe Lightroom, or the Mac Photos app.

 Once in your editing software of choice, these are the tools you'll want to explore to get the most out of your artwork images: